The Worcester Regional Food Hub is operated by the Worcester County Food Bank based in Shrewsbury, MA.

-Designed two years ago to bolster a robust regional food system, the Food Hub fuses these partner organizations’ respective missions to increase local food consumption and recruit, retain, and incubate local food entrepreneurs, collectively building healthy, sustainable, and just communities.
-Fresh, local food fuels our bodies and brings people together.
-It also improves our economy and creates jobs.
-The Food Hub is located at Worcester County Food Bank in Shrewsbury, MA.
+Launched two years ago to bolster a robust regional food system, the Food Hub focuses on increasing local food consumption and incubating local food entrepreneurs as well as collectively building healthy, sustainable, and just communities.
+Fresh, local food fuels bodies and brings people together.
+The Hub also aims to improve the local economy and create jobs.

 - Strengthen sustainable agriculture by supporting and enhancing the production‐to‐distribution chain for local producers and small acreage farmers.